 There is almost always some sort of percentage discount promo code sale so click in the “Have a Promocode?” box to see if there are any current offers for the route and dates you are searching.
 We provide a roundup and alerts for the better promo code offers and flash sales from Volaris so make sure to sign up for fare alerts to be notified.

 Once you’ve chosen dates and started your search, you’ll see available flights to choose from and three different fare options.
-The “clean base fare” is the one most flyers will choose with the ability to add on extras a la carte.
-The “v.club” fare is exclusive to v.club members only, and the “Fare + baggage” option includes one checked bag up to 55 lbs.
-For the most part, I’ve noticed this option to be more expensive than simply adding a checked bag to the “clean base fare”, so I don’t see any advantage to booking these types of fares.
+The “Basic” fare is the one most flyers will choose with the ability to add on extras à la carte.
+A "Classic" fare includes one checked bag, and the "Plus" fare includes extra carry-on weight, a checked bag, seat selection, and priority boarding.
+For the most part, I’ve noticed these options to be more expensive than simply adding a checked bag to the “Basic”, so I don’t see much advantage to booking these types of fares.
 The “v.club” fares are exclusive to v.club members only.
 If you wish to see a bar graph of pricing across an entire month, click on the “price calendar” link in the upper right corner.

 In order to get the initial price you see, you’ll have to decline all extras throughout the booking process, travel light, check-in online, and take whatever seat gets assigned for free at check-in.
 If you need to add any extras, it’s best to do so during booking to get the lowest prices.
 Fees are slightly higher after booking or at the airport.